jan-tgk/Entwicklung-anthropomorpher-Maschinen-Systeme/README.md

 # Entwicklung-anthropomorpher-Maschinen-Systeme
-Pepper QiSDK - information desk Application with the Cologne Centralsation as location
+Pepper QiSDK - information desk application with the Cologne Centralsation as location
 ---
 ## Disklamer